muratk5n/thirdwave/en/2018/12/renewable-fuel-is-the-solution.md

 regulate the production of a green fuel, all the way down the chain the energy use will be clean.
 The only element that can serve as green storage, green fuel (produced in one place, and can be shipped elsewhere) is hydrogen.
-H2 can be stored in many medium, gas, liquid, in ammonia, even through various catalytic mechanisms in metallic form.
+H2 can be [stored](../../2020/10/h2-storage.md) in many medium; gas, liquid, in ammonia, even through various catalytic mechanisms in metallic form.

 Saudi Arabia already made its first shipment as ammonia to Japan.
 Italy has successfully tested existing NG pipelines to be used as H2